codeofnode/allrounder/README.md

 #### Granular level debugging
 > You can provide jsonpath syntax to debug very specifically what you want to debug

 #### Support of javascript APIs
-> You can customize the request, jsonquery, logging etc as per your requirement with javascript APIs
+> You can customize the request, jsonquery etc as per your requirement with javascript APIs

 #### Pre and Post hooks
 > You can defined pre and post hook function handlers which initializing the options.
+That comes when you use javascript APIs.

 #### Conditon based execution
 > You can setup condition based execution for any test case, with the property `condition` which is evaluated dynamically.

 #### Beautifull reporting
-> Uses mocha internally to display the results and diff beautifully on command line.
+> Internally it uses mocha to display the results and diff beautifully on command line.

 #### Easy to understand
 > Its easy to understand a json file rather lines of code.
 So keeping data in jsonfile is always a smart choice.
+Yes, when it comes to utility functions in rare advance cases, it requires a little learning.
+But anyways the positive side is the freedome of customization.

 #### Langauge independent
 > Don't you think that being programming language independent is good move.